AbUndMax/Java_ArgsParser/README.md

 - **Suggestions for misspelled flags:** The parser will suggest the correct flag if a misspelled flag was provided.
 - **Integrated Help Function:** Automatically generates a help message displaying all parameters, their types, and descriptions.
-- **Global Access to Arguments:** Access arguments from anywhere in your code.
 - **Arguments directly casted:** Accessing a parameter's argument returns it as the defined type.
 - **Lightweight:** Using the ArgsParser library is very simply and straight forward as shown in the example below.